Hoverbear/hoverbear.org/_posts/2016-10-12-rust-state-machine-pattern.md

 tags:
   - Rust

-published: false
+# published: false
 ---

 Lately I've been thinking a lot about the *patterns* and *structures* which we program with.
 It's really wonderful to start exploring a project and see familiar patterns and styles which you've already used before.
-It makes it easier to understand and empowers you to start working on the project faster.
+It makes it easier to understand the project, and empowers you to start working on the project faster.

-Perhaps you're working on a new project and realize that you need to do something in the same was as you did in another project.
-This *thing* might not be a functionality or a library, it might not be something which you can encode into some clever macro.
+Sometimes you're working on a new project and realize that you need to do something in the same was as you did in another project.
+This *thing* might not be a functionality or a library, it might not be something which you can encode into some clever macro or small crate.
 Instead, it may be simply a pattern, or a structural concept which addresses a problem nicely.

 One interesting pattern that is commonly applied to problems is that of the 'State Machine'.
 Let's take some time to consider what exactly we mean when we say that, and why they're interesting.